-People with natural immunity to HIV may serve as basis for new vaccineNovember 9th, 2012 in HIV & AIDS /
+People with natural immunity to HIV may serve as basis for new vaccineNovember 9, 2012 by James Hataway in Medicine & Health / HIV & AIDS

 (Medical Xpress)—Despite urgent need and tremendous scientific effort, researchers have yet to discover a vaccine for HIV that adequately protects humans from infection.
 But some people don't need one.
 For reasons not completely understood, there are individuals who have developed a natural immunity to the virus without any medical intervention.